-- Gender-based violence and broader social issues
+- Experiences with gender-based violence and social issues related to SRHR.

-We invite you to use Inside my purse to tell us what is inside your purse—and on your mind.
-We only ask that readers and contributors are respectful of the different views that others may have, and supportive of the blog’s primary objective—to promote the health and well-being of adolescent girls, young women and their families and communities.
+We invite you to use Inside My Purse to tell us what is inside your purse—and on your mind.
+We only ask that readers and contributors are respectful of the different views that others may have, and supportive of the blog’s primary objective—to promote the health and well-being of adolescent girls, young women, and their families and communities.

 About the blog’s sponsor